panteamkhh/cefr-lexical-intelligence/README.md

 * Visualization dashboard for linguistic structure

 ---
 ## 👨‍💻 Author

-A structured NLP research project focused on lexical intelligence, semantic modeling, and CEFR-based language understanding.
+This project, including the dataset design, categorization framework, data curation process, and NLP research pipeline, was independently developed by the author as a long-term exploration of lexical intelligence, semantic modeling, and CEFR-based language analysis.

 ---